IS YOUR WORK READY FOR SALE?

 When doing the math, remember to allow for time spent on your day to day errands, obligations and appointments.

-GETTING A COHESIVE LINE OF WORK
+GET A COHESIVE LINE OF WORK

 Having a recognizable style is not the same as being in a rut.